bitcoin-core/secp256k1/src/modules/multiset/README.md

 Using Elliptic Curves as multisets is described in [3].

-This implementation uses trial-and-hash [4] to convert the hash into point on the secp256k1 curve which serves as multiset.
+This implementation uses Try and Increment [4] to convert the hash into point on the secp256k1 curve which serves as multiset.
 The curve's group operations are then used to add and remove multisets.
 Associativity and Commutativity then follow.